Sam C. Massingale

-Samuel Chapman Massingale (August 2, 1870 – January 17, 1941) was an American politician and a U.S. representative from Oklahoma.
+Samuel Chapman Massingale (August 2, 1870 – January 17, 1941) was an American politician who served as the U.S. representative for Oklahoma's 7th congressional district from 1935 to 1941.

 Biography

 Born in Quitman, Mississippi, Massingale was the son of George M. and Martha McGowan Massingale, and attended the public schools and the University of Mississippi at Oxford where he studied law.

 Career

 Massingale moved to Fort Worth, Texas in 1887 and was employed for a short time as a section hand while he continued to study law.
 He was admitted to the bar in 1895 and commenced practice in Cordell, Oklahoma, in 1900.

 During the Spanish–American War, Massingale served as a private in Company D, Second Texas Infantry.
 He served as a member of the Oklahoma Territorial Council in 1902.
 The following year he married Anna Canaday, and they had four children.
 He ran unsuccessfully for the Sixtieth Congress in 1906.

 Massingale was elected as a Democrat to the Seventy-fourth and to the three succeeding Congresses and served from January 3, 1935, until his death on January 17, 1941.